9hax/Bits-and-Pieces-Theme-for-Pico/README.md

 ### Navigation

 The theme has currently no sub navigation.
-Regardles of the folder structure in your content directory all pages will be rendered in a flat list
+Regardles of the folder structure in your content directory all pages will be rendered in a flat list.

 ### Keyboard shortcuts
 Assign keyboard shortcuts to quickly switch between pages.
 Add the metadata `Shortcut: <key>` in the YAML header to assign the key to the page.
 Use `+` to make key combos.
 [Look at mousetrap documentation to see what you can do](https://craig.is/killing/mice)